tjasz/leaflet-line-pattern/README.md

 the pattern path will be rotated to be a vertical tick mark.

 ![a horizontal line with a vertical tick mark in the middle](./img/example.png)

+The pattern definitions for more examples can be found in the "demo" folder.